bitcoin-dot-org/Bitcoin.org/README.md

 **Privacy**: Does the wallet protect users' privacy?

-To get a good score, the wallet must avoid address reuse by rotating change addresses, avoid disclosing information to peers or central servers and be compatible with Tor.
+To get a good score, the wallet must avoid address reuse by using a new change address for each transaction, avoid disclosing information to peers or central servers and be compatible with Tor.

-To get a passing score, the wallet must avoid address reuse by rotating change addresses.
+To get a passing score, the wallet must avoid address reuse by using a new change address for each transaction.

 ## Advanced Usage